shivapk/Artificial-Intelligence-Projects/Firstorder_logic/README.md

-Knowledge base in FOL that captures the implications of what different observations or labels mean, as well as constraints inherent in this problem.
+Knowledge base in FOL that captures the implications of what different observations or labels mean, as well as constraints inherent in the given problem.